warlock-labs/solbls/README.md

 ## Versioning

-solbls follows Semantic Versioning.
+SolBLS follows Semantic Versioning.
 For the versions available, see the [tags on this repository](https://github.com/warlock-labs/solbls/tags).

 ## Maintainers